 Growing up during a violent civil war, Deo faced much misfortune.
 At age nine, he became the patriarch of the family.
 It wasn’t easy.
 But after moving to the United States in 2000 with his mother and three younger brothers, he found his voice.

 A gifted performer and presenter, Deo connects with others through dance and motivational speaking.
-His talents have been welcomed at Yale University, NHPR’s Word of Mouth, The Moth storytelling at GCIR annual event, TEDxAmoskeagMillyard, Ethiopian Community Development Council (ECDC), WJLA TV, and Politics and Prose, which emphasized the importance of global and social awareness.
+His talents have been welcomed at Yale University, NHPR’s Word of Mouth, The Moth storytelling at GCIR annual event, TEDxAmoskeagMillyard, Ethiopian Community Development Council (ECDC), Politics and Prose, which emphasized the importance of global and social awareness.

 Deo works with international and national businesses, universities and nonprofits.
 His core strengths include Discipline Expertise and Action Expertise.
 As a discipline expert, Deo helps people understand what impacts their behaviors (the Will-Drivers).
 He has worked with diverse demographic groups, studying “Motivation to Action”.
 Deo’s action expertise has enabled him to analyze data and create steps to improve results and ensure success.

 Deo earned his BA in International Relations and History and MBA in Strategic Leadership.
 His honors include being named to 40 Under 40 as an emerging leader in New Hampshire.